bfil/brumobile/README.md

 * [ShadowCloud](https://github.com/ShadowCloud)

-_This is still under development, docs are still missing, but they'll be coming soon, contributors are welcome._
+_This is still under development, documentation is still missing, but it will be coming soon, contributors are welcome._

 Dependencies